Skip to main content

 The thyroid system is also vulnerable to the effects of chronic stress.
 Elevated cortisol can inhibit the conversion of thyroxine (T4) to the more active triiodothyronine (T3), leading to a state of functional hypothyroidism.
 This can manifest as fatigue, weight gain, and cognitive slowing.

-Furthermore, can disrupt the delicate balance of hormones that regulate appetite and metabolism, such as ghrelin and leptin, contributing to weight gain and metabolic syndrome.
+Furthermore, chronic stress can disrupt the delicate balance of hormones that regulate appetite and metabolism, such as ghrelin and leptin, contributing to weight gain and metabolic syndrome.
 The following table outlines the systemic effects of chronic cortisol elevation.

 System Effect of Chronic Cortisol Elevation Clinical Manifestations